RunestoneInteractive/httlads/_sources/WorldFacts/old_version_graphing_infant_mortality.rst

 2. Once we have the new column, we can follow the example from above to make a world map and show birthrate data.

-The first step is to make use of the awesome
+First, we want to familiarize and make use of the `requests module <http://http://docs.python-requests.org>`_.

-`requests module <http://http://docs.python-requests.org>`_.
+(OLD)The first step is to make use of the awesome `requests module <http://http://docs.python-requests.org>`_.
 The requests module allows us to easily communicate to databases across the web.
 The documentation for it is fantastic, so you should use that to learn about requests in more